EvilRedHorse/zmsg/README.md

 # zmsg
-A zero knowledge messaging system built on zcash.
+A zero knowledge messaging system built on zcash and forked for votecoin.

-zmsg uses the encrypted memo field of zcash sheilded transactions to send messages to other parties.
-The sent messages get stored in the zcash blockchain and the recipient can check for messages at any time (no need to be online at the same time).
-Since the messages get stored in the blockchain, they are on *every* full zcash node.
+zmsg uses the encrypted memo field of votecoin sheilded transactions to send messages to other parties.
+The sent messages get stored in the votecoin blockchain and the recipient can check for messages at any time (no need to be online at the same time).
+Since the messages get stored in the blockchain, they are on *every* full votecoin node.
 The implication here is that its not possible to tell who the target of any given message is.

-Currently, each message sends 0.0001 ZEC.
+Currently, each message sends 0.0001 VOT.
 You can change this value by setting the `--txval` flag on `sendmsg`.

 ## Installation